pulumi/docs/pulumi-hugo/themes/default/content/docs/clouds/gcp/get-started/deploy-changes.md

 $ pulumi up
 ```

-Pulumi will run the `preview` step of the update, which computes the minimally disruptive change to achieve the desired state described by the program.
+Pulumi will run the `preview` step of the update, which computes the minimally disruptive change to achieve the desired state described by the program:

 ```
-Previewing update (dev):
+Previewing update (dev)

      Type                             Name               Plan
      pulumi:pulumi:Stack              quickstart-dev
+ +   ├─ gcp:storage:BucketIAMBinding  my-bucket-binding  create
  +   └─ gcp:storage:BucketObject      index.html         create

 Resources:
-    + 1 to create
+    + 2 to create
     2 unchanged

 Do you want to perform this update?